Michael Stone (loyalist): Milltown Cemetery attack

-On 16 March 1988 Stone staged a single-handed attack upon a collective Provisional IRA funeral which was being held at Milltown Cemetery in West Belfast for three IRA members shot dead ten days earlier by the British Army in a failed car bombing attack they had tried to stage in Gibraltar.
+On 16 March 1988, Stone staged a single-handed attack on a collective Provisional IRA funeral being held at Milltown Cemetery in West Belfast for three IRA members - Sean Savage, Daniel McCann and Mairéad Farrell - shot dead ten days earlier by the Special Air Service in Gibraltar.
 As the coffins were being buried, Stone, who had entered the mourning crowd pretending to be a part of it, attacked the assembly with multiple RGD-5 grenades and gunfire from two handguns.
-He killed three people, including IRA member Caoimhín Mac Brádaigh (30), also known as Kevin Brady, and injured sixty others.
+He killed three people, including IRA member Caoimhín Mac Brádaigh, also known as Kevin Brady, and injured sixty others.

 After a subsequent foot chase through the cemetery grounds, with Stone throwing hand grenades and firing at his pursuers, he was caught and overpowered.
-He was beaten and there was an attempt to kidnap him using a car before the RUC arrived on the scene and forced the crowd off of Stone (who was now semi-conscious from the beating he had sustained) and arrested him.
+He was beaten and there was an attempt to kidnap him using a car before the RUC arrived on the scene and forced the crowd off of Stone, who was now semi-conscious from the beating, and arrested him.
 He still walks with a slight limp as a result of his thigh bone being dislocated during the attack.

 According to UDA member Sammy Duddy, two UDA brigadiers from two Belfast battalions, fearing IRA reprisals against themselves or the areas they controlled, telephoned the IRA after the Milltown attack, denying knowledge of Stone or his intentions.
 The two brigadiers both claimed that Stone was a "rogue loyalist" acting without UDA sanction or authorisation.
 Duddy, however, described Stone as "one of the UDA's best operators".

-Stone, who apparently objected to the newspapers' portrayal of him as a mad Rambo-style gunman, also confessed to shooting dead three other Catholics between 1984 and 1987.
-He claimed the victims were linked to the IRA, although it appears that they were civilians.
+Stone, who apparently objected to the newspapers' portrayal of him as a mad Rambo-style gunman, also confessed to shooting dead three Catholics between 1984 and 1987.
+He claimed the victims were linked to the IRA, although it appears that they were not.
 At his trial, he pleaded not guilty but refused to offer any defence.
 Convicted of six murders, he was sentenced to life imprisonment with sentences totalling 684 years, with a recommendation he serve at least thirty years.

-While in the Maze Prison, Stone became one of the five leaders of the Ulster Defence Association/"Ulster Freedom Fighters" prisoners.
+While in the Maze Prison, Stone became one of the five leaders of the Ulster Defence Association/Ulster Freedom Fighters prisoners.
 Alongside the other four, he met Mo Mowlam during the 1998 negotiations between the government and paramilitaries as part of the Northern Ireland peace process.
 He also collaborated with Martin Dillon on a book about his life, entitled Stone Cold.